brandur/sorg/content/fragments/openapi-2.md

 the end I worked around them with some fairly undesirable hacks, but came through with a finished product of reasonable quality.

-For anyone thinking about OpenAPI adoption, my recommendation is to wait a little bit longer.
+For anyone thinking about OpenAPI adoption, my recommendation is to wait a bit longer.
 A new version of OpenAPI (probably 3.0) is currently under active development and is slated to contain fixes for all my grievances with the current version, and will also come with quite a few other nice features.

 [committee]: https://github.com/interagent/committee/pull/101
 [openapi]: https://github.com/OAI/OpenAPI-Specification